 The US Coast Guard sponsored site has a large variety of information.

-Referance Guide to State boating Laws
+Reference Guide to State Boating

 Title 50 – Fish, Game and Watercraft